hckjck/python-deprecation/README.md

 ### Package deprecation

-Package deprecation works the same way as [module deprecation](#Module deprecation), where the top level will be your `__init__.py` of the package to be deprecated.
+Package deprecation works the same way as [module deprecation](#module-deprecation), where the top level will be your `__init__.py` of the package to be deprecated.

 [Full example](./src/deprecate_package_test.py)

 ## Testing deprecations

-Python's [warning control](https://docs.python.org/3.5/library/warnings.html) provides a method called [catch_warnings](https://docs.python.org/3.5/library/warnings.html#warnings.catch_warnings) to collect warnings within a `with` block.
-Setting `record=True` enables you to record the warnings which were emittied during execution of your code and check if the desired warnings where raised as expected.
-We won't evalutate this in depth, due to it is well documentent in Python documentation [here](https://docs.python.org/3.5/library/warnings.html#testing-warnings).
+Python's [warning control](https://docs.python.org/3/library/warnings.html) provides a method called [catch_warnings](https://docs.python.org/3/library/warnings.html#warnings.catch_warnings) to collect warnings within a `with` block.
+Setting `record=True` enables you to record the warnings which were emitted during execution of your code and check if the desired warnings where raised as expected.
+We won't evaluate this in depth, due to it is well documented in Python documentation [here](https://docs.python.org/3/library/warnings.html#testing-warnings).

 ```python
 from warnings import catch_warnings